Team612/612-2020-practice/README.md

 # 612-2020
-Chantilly Robotics Team 612 Repository for 2020 game FIRST INFINITE RECHARGE
+Chantilly Robotics Team 612 Repository for 2020